-Cornell Health is implementing changes to student mental health services to provide more rapid access to care and increased flexibility in follow-up options.
+Cornell Health has implemented changes to student mental health services to provide more rapid access to care and increased flexibility in follow-up options.

 These changes are in response to student feedback and a steadily increasing utilization of mental health services over the past decade.

 - Students are now able to access care when they need it, through 25-minute counseling sessions that can often be scheduled the same day.

 - Students have increased flexibility in deciding which mental health provider they see and when: they can select a counselor based on convenience or availability (i.e., first available appointment or a visit with a provider of their choosing).

 - A student’s first visit is a 25-minute session during which the counselor will focus on meeting the student’s immediate needs, learning about the student’s goals for treatment, and making a recommendation for next steps, if needed (e.g., a 25-minute or 50-minute follow-up appointment, group counseling, or referrals to other resources on or off campus).
 Students who are already established CAPS clients should review this "Returning to CAPS" information about making their first appointment for Fall 2019.

 - Students who want follow-up appointments can work with their provider to determine appointment frequency and length (25 or 50 minutes).

 - Students who do not schedule follow-up appointments can still return for 25-minute counseling visits in the future, with whichever provider they wish to see.

 - Students will have increased access to “Let’s Talk” consultations across campus, group counseling, skills-based workshops, and psychotropic medication management services.
 They will also benefit from enhanced collaboration between the mental health and primary care medical providers at Cornell Health.